isc-projects/kea/doc/sphinx/arm/install.rst

 -  The FreeRADIUS client library is required to connect to a RADIUS server.
    This is specified using the --with-freeradius configuration switch.

--  Sysrepo (version 0.7.6 or later up to and including 0.7.9) and libyang (version 0.16-r2 or 0.16-r3) are needed to connect to a Sysrepo database.
-   This is specified using the --with-sysrepo switch when running "configure".
+-  Sysrepo v1.4.140 and libyang v1.0.240 are needed to connect to a Sysrepo datastore.
+This is specified using the --with-sysrepo option when running "configure".

 -  googletest (version 1.8 or later) is required when using the --with-gtest configuration option to build the unit tests.